Eleanor Schill: Medical practice

 Schill had a long career as a practising physician, as a general practitioner, medical officer for a number of educational establishments and as a psychiatrist.

-Upon qualifying, Schill initially worked as a medical officer to children at St Mary's Hospital.
-During the war years she practised as a GP in Cheshire and Derbyshire and was the school doctor to Pehrhos College, a girls' boarding school in North Wales, when it was evacuated to Chatsworth House, Derbyshire.
+Upon qualifying, Schill initially worked as a medical officer to children at St Mary's Hospital, London.
+During the Second World War years she practised as a GP in Cheshire and Derbyshire and was the school doctor to Pehrhos College, a girls' boarding school in North Wales, when it was evacuated to Chatsworth House, Derbyshire.

 Following the war Schill took up a post as the school doctor to Manchester High School for Girls, and in 1950 she is listed as the Medical Officer for Women Students in the Department of Education at the University of Manchester.
 In 1957 she was appointed a part time assistant psychiatrist at Withington Hospital.

 Counselling, community and social work

 Shortly after leaving university Schill joined the committee for the McAlpine Home for unmarried mothers in Fallowfield, beginning a life of service to disadvantaged communities in Manchester.
 She carried on the philanthropic efforts she knew as a child, serving on a number of boards that had been previously served by her parents including the Manchester Girls Institute based in Ancoats and Ardwick Lads’ Club.
-She also served on the playing fields committee (the Melland playing fields in Gorton being a gift from her mother's family to Manchester council), and the board of Norbrook Youth Club.
+She also served on the playing fields committee (the Melland playing fields in Gorton being a gift from her mother's family to Manchester City Council), and the board of Norbrook Youth Club.

 Schill was a founding member of the Marriage Guidance Council, attending its inaugural meeting in 1939 and later becoming its vice-chairman, a post she held until 1970.
 She also served on the parole board of Styal Women's Prison.